-2.2 Spurious emissions for equipment operating in the band 2 500-2 690 MHz
+2.3 Spurious emissions for TDD equipment operating in the band 2 500-2 690 MHz (BCG 3.A)

 IMT-2000 OFDMA TDD WMAN user equipment complies with the limits recommended in Recommendation ITU-R SM.329-10.
 The limits for the 5 MHz carrier, shown in Tables 13, 14 and 15 are only applicable for frequency offsets which are greater than 12.5 MHz away from the user equipment centre frequency, while the limits for the 10 MHz carrier shown in Tables 16, 17 and 18 apply only for frequency offsets greater than 25 MHz. f is the frequency of the spurious domain emissions. fc is the user equipment center frequency.